amin-norollah/JS-code/README.md

  Here I want to introduce the new open-source projects that I developed.

  ### CSite back-end using .Net 6:
- It is my first full open-source back-end project that I used it for my teaching as well.
-I tried to use the most recent and modern technologies in their development.
- The below list is the main technologies that I used:
+I utilized modern technologies to develop my first full open-source back-end project, which I also incorporated into my teaching.
+Below are the main technologies that I employed:
 - Build data-driven RESTful API
 - Using MS SQL server database and Entity framework
 - Using Unit of Work